delobos/COP1500personalproject/README.md

 1. Learned some basics about widgets and GUI for python.
 2. Created an integer slider that could plug a number in a function and return a result realtime as you moved the slider.

+Week 13

+1. My final capstone project was to do an easy program that would take about a day and another that would take a little longer.
+I made a program that would count the vowels in your string and break it down and give you a print out of how many of each individual vowel there is.
+My harder program was a IP address locator using IPGeo2 that could give country, state, city, or postal code.